INMEGEN/conservationLandscape/README.md

 # conservationLandscape

-This repository host a pipeline to generate a conservation landscape based on the frequency of reference kmers across a set of target genomes
+This repository host a pipeline to generate a conservation landscape based on the frequency of reference kmers across a set of target genomes.
 This pipeline has been applied to select regions suitabe for PCR design.
-It has been published as part of the work:

-"IMPROVED PCR END-POINT BASED ON A POPULATION CONSERVATION LANDSCAPE AS AN ALTERNATIVE DIAGNOSTIC TEST FOR THE SARS-COV-2 VIRUS"

 ## RATIONALE